There was a problem loading the comments.

 Spammers follow this approach as it makes more people view the email since the sender appears to be authentic.
 But, sometimes, it may pose serious consequences if they try to retrieve sensitive information from the user.
 Spoofed emails can be detected and avoided by configuring SPF and DKIM.
 If DKIM is configured, the domain name identity associated with each message is validated.

-If this DKIM validation fails, such emails are quarantined or rejected based on the conditions set by you when DKIM validation fails.
+If the DKIM validation fails, such emails are quarantined or rejected based on the conditions set by you when DKIM validation fails.

 Email Backscattering:

 Spammers spoof a domain name and send emails using the tampered email address.
-If the recipient domain rejects the email, it will send bounce messages to the domain that was spoofed.
+If the recipient domain rejects the email, it will send a bounce message to the domain that was spoofed.

 Email spoofing and backscattering, two methods that are commonly used by spammers, can be prevented to a certain extent by configuring SPF and DKIM for your domain.